he Amazon Fire TV line of streamers has been dominating the market since the launch of the first Fire TV box, back in 2014 – and for good reason.

 If you have a fairly recent Smart TV, and you’re satisfied with the apps that came with it (and the interface’s speed), then there’s no real reason to buy a dedicated streamer like the Fire TV stick.

 But if you don’t have a Smart TV (or the one you have is not up to par), and you’re looking to join the Streaming Revolution – the 4K Stick represents both excellent performance and excellent value for money.
-Just remember it doesn’t support Apple’s devices and content, and it doesn’t have a NOW TV app.
+Just remember it doesn’t have a NOW TV app.

 But other than that – you probably won’t regret your purchase.